aliozinan/cli-file-tree/README.md

 Artisan::call('clifiletree', ['--filter' => 'csv'], $output);

 $file = $output->fetch();
-echo 'selected file path : ' . $file;

-// do whatever you want with the file
+// do whatever you want with the $file

 ...